Skip to content

 Data Model and Wire Format

-Warden Supreme standardizes how attestation challenges, proofs, and outcomes are represented across platforms, based Signum's multiplatform attestation data model.
+Warden Supreme standardises how attestation challenges, proofs, and outcomes are represented across platforms, based on Signum's multiplatform attestation data model.
 The chosen data model achieves the following:

 • Uniform parsing/validation for Android and iOS.